 WELCOME TO DON CAMPBELL MUSIC

-WHAT'S NEXT: The brand new original CD, "The Dust Never Settles" will be released in late January, but you can pre-order your copy NOW!
+WHAT'S NEXT: The brand new original CD, "The Dust Never Settles" will be released in LATE MARCH, but you can pre-order your copy NOW!
 Visit the website store. $15 includes shipping to U.S. addresses!
-Great for gift giving season, you can hear a song from the new CD, "Honeymoon Strong" in the Music section of the site.
+You can hear a song from the new CD, "Honeymoon Strong" in the Music section of the site.

 August 31, 2013 - The six piece ensemble had the pleasure of being the featured artist at the 4th Annual Dan Fogelberg Celebration Weekend in Dan's hometown of Peoria, IL.
 If you'd like to view the concert in its entirety, it's available HERE.
 Thank you to the Fogelberg Foundation of Peoria for the warm welcome and opportunity.

 May 13, 2013 - Keith Shortall from the Maine Public Broadcasting Network recently interviewed Don and it ran on Maine Public Radio today!
 You can listen to a five and a half minute segment of "Remembering Dan Fogelberg: Maine Musician Produces Tribute Record", with music, at this LINK.

 GREAT NEWS!
 March 20, 2013 - This evening it was announced that the Don Campbell Band will perform at the 4th Annual Dan Fogelberg Celebration Weekend in Dan's hometown of Peoria, IL on Saturday night, August 31st!
 Details coming soon, but save the date!